j-cahill/j-cahill.github.io/_posts/2019-08-21-10_minutes_to_pandas_pt1.md

 *Python*

-Using a single column’s values to select data.
+Using a single column’s values to select data:

 ``` python
 print(df[df.A > 0])